Texas Ranger Hall of Fame and Museum: 1-35 and University Parks Drive | PO Box 2570, Waco, TX 76702-2570 | (254)

 If you are unable to visit during normal operating hours, please contact us at least two weeks in advance.
 This will allow us to determine whether we are able to schedule staff to meet with you outside of normal hours.

-The Texas Ranger Research Center offers a low-cost research service for those unable to come to Waco.
-This is intended for non-commercial, personal use.
+A low-cost research service by mail is availabe for those unable to come to Waco.
+This is intended for non-commercial, personal use and is limited to basic service history or reference questions.

-Research for general Ranger-related topics —other than searches for information about individuals —can be initiated via telephone or email.
-More detailed research for books, feature articles, film projects, and academic papers usually involves in-depth examination of resources at the Armstrong Center.
-Please call at 254-750-8631, or email at firstname.lastname@example.org.
-We will be glad to discuss your project and schedule a research appointment.
+We will be glad to discuss more detailed research projects for books, feature articles, film projects, and academic papers.
+These usually involve onsite visits for in-depth examination of resources at the Armstrong Center.
+Please call at 254-750-8631, or email at firstname.lastname@example.org. to disccuss your project and schedule a research appointment.